JaretCrist/DnDBattleSim/README.md

 The goal of this project is to create a Dungeons & Dragons battle simulator to be played from a web browser.
 The idea is to mimic the battle mechanics of DnD 5E with a UI reminiscent of GBA style Fire Emblem or Advance Wars tactical RPGs.

 This project will be set up to use GitHub pages for sharing purposes.
-Use this link to play: [Pages note yet created]
+Use this link to play: https://jaretcrist.github.io/DnDBattleSim/

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.2.2.